CDCgov/mashwrapper/README.md

 ## Introduction

-**mashwrapper** is a wrapper around the program [Mash](https://mash.readthedocs.io/en/latest/) and the [NCBI Datasets command line tools (CLI) ](https://www.ncbi.nlm.nih.gov/datasets/docs/v1/download-and-install/).
-It identifies the most likely species from a pair of gzipped FASTQ reads using a Mash database.
+**mashwrapper** is a wrapper around the program [Mash](https://mash.readthedocs.io/en/latest/) and the [NCBI Datasets command line tools (CLI)](https://www.ncbi.nlm.nih.gov/datasets/docs/v1/download-and-install/).
+It identifies the most likely species from paired gzipped FASTQ reads using a Mash database.

 You can provide the database for comparison in two ways:
 1. `--get_database`: Used when downloading and building a new Mash database from genomes
-2. `--use_database`: Used when you're skipping the build step and providing a prebuilt Mash database
+2. `--use_database`: Used when you're skipping the build step and instead providing a prebuilt Mash database

 The tool outputs a text file containing the top five matches from the Mash database for the input reads.
 This output includes standard Mash results, and the best species match is determined by a cutoff based on the Mash distance score.
 For Legionella, this cutoff is conservatively set to a Mash distance of < 0.05.
 If you're using the tool for a different species, you should adjust this cutoff value based on what is most appropriate for your organism.